Table of Contents

 Steps to Save your property from adverse possession: How to Prove Adverse Possession in India?

-Although it’s considered to be an illegal act, the Indian legal system continues to reward the principles of adverse possession based on the sole fact that the property was neglected by the owner for 12 years.
-This could be due to the sheer lack of knowledge on the owner’s part and there are instances where the judiciary has sided with the owner.
+Although it’s considered an illegal act, the Indian legal system continues to reward the principles of adverse possession based on the sole fact that the owner neglected the property for 12 years.
+This could be due to the sheer lack of knowledge on the owner’s part, and there are instances where the judiciary has sided with the owner.
 However, the trial went on for years and the hassle faced by the original owner could have been avoided.

-Actual possession: The possessor must occupy the property completely through actual possession.
-Actual possession includes fencing the property, construction of the house, grazing cattle, erection of shed in the land
+- Actual possession: The possessor must occupy the property completely through actual possession.
+Actual possession includes fencing the property, construction of the house, grazing cattle, and erection of a shed on the land.

 - The date of possession.